General

 It’s a ‘Perceptual Map 101’ article, and how can we not talk about the process of building such a map?
 So let’s give you the steps to create a perceptual map understood by all.
 This is where the fun part begins!

-Step 1: Select Attributes
+Step 1: Define the Scope and Select Attributes

 Selecting attributes is the first and probably the most integral step for any perceptual map.
 Attributes that matter to your target audience gives these maps a real meaning.
 The target audience and customers use these attributes to compare your products with the competitors.